Cancer Research UK logo.

 The diagram shows how the different types of cells develop from a single blood stem cell.

-A simplified diagram showing how blood cells are made
+A simplified diagram showing how blood cells are made.

-What happens in polycythaemia vera?
+What happens in polycythaemia vera (PV)?

 In polycythaemia vera, the stem cells make too many red blood cells.
-This makes the blood become thicker.
-Sometimes the extra cells collect in the spleen, which can make the spleen become enlarged.
+But white blood cells and platelets may also be affected.

 For many people, treatment can control PV for many years.
 But for some people, PV can lead to other problems.